yasinrezaei/Android-HRM-App/README.md

 # Uses
 > Each of the managers of this company can evaluate the performance of its sub-branches and send a report to the main manager of the system on a daily basis.

-> Managers can assign the necessary activities to each other by registering tickets in the application
+> Managers can assign the necessary activities to each other by registering tickets in the application.
 <hr>

 # Tools